BCAN Logo BCAN (Bristol Christian Action Network)

 The seminar is part of the Helping Vulnerable People programme, so anyone who has enrolled for the whole series has already paid.

-For everyone else, we ask for a donation to cover our costs of £6 in advance or £7 on the day.
+For everyone else, we ask for a donation to cover our costs of £10 in advance or £12 on the day.
 This includes tea, coffee and biscuits and a comprehensive set of notes.
+Please bring a packed lunch if you can, but there are local places to buy lunch if this is not possible.

 Booking

 Please book in advance, or at least let us know you intend to come, so we can ensure there are enough sets of notes for everyone.
-You can phone the CCM Office on (0117) 942 3088, send an email to the CCM Administrator, or download a booking form and post it to us.
+You can book online or download the contact details and a booking form on the flyer.

 Home Page